tobyroworth/BishopshaltPADocs/docs/Creche.md

 *A full history of the crèche feed is available from PA team members serving since about 2015.
 You do not want to hear this, it is a tale of great pain.*

-An audio signal is sent through to the classroom off the corridor adjacent to the hall so that parents with young can enjor the service in a more suitable environment.
+An audio signal is sent through to the classroom off the corridor adjacent to the hall so that parents with young can enjoy the service in a more suitable environment.

 ## Signal Flow